AnselmeG300/migration-eazylabs/README.md

 The goal of this migration is to move the existing EazyLabs infrastructure to AWS's Ireland region by creating a custom AMI image, generating SSL certificates for security, and configuring the necessary DNS records to ensure seamless access to the application.

+This migration is driven by two key objectives:

+1. **Cost Optimization**: By leveraging more cost-effective AWS services, this migration significantly reduces infrastructure expenses.
+2. **Infrastructure Centralization**: This migration aligns with the broader EazyTraining application strategy of consolidating all EazyTraining applications within a single VPC, eliminating inter-application data transfer charges and improving overall network efficiency.

 ---

 ## Prerequisites